FanDuel, DraftKings Support Winning For Missouri Education

 To get the proposed sports betting constitutional amendment on the November ballot, supporters will need signatures from at least 8% of the registered voters in six of the state’s eight congressional districts.
 At a minimum, that would be 171,592 signatures.

 Winning for Missouri Education officially filed its campaign paperwork with the state’s Ethics Commission last week.
-On Thursday, the group reported FanDuel and DraftKings provided in-kind contributions of $250,000 each.
+On Thursday, the group reported FanDuel Missouri and DraftKings Missouri provided in-kind contributions of $250,000 each.
 The filing did not indicate the nature of the contribution.
 Both operators, of course, have ambitions of operating in the state.

 Besides the Cardinals and the Blues, the other sports teams in the state are involved in the campaign to help Missouri sports betting succeed in 2024.
 They include the Kansas City Chiefs, Kansas City Royals, Kansas City Current of the National Women’s Soccer League and St. Louis City FC of Major League Soccer.